 The Library Services Division at GRACE has set its own mission that is consistent with the school's mission.
 Data is collected each semester from End of Course Surveys and annually from the Student Satisfaction Survey.
-Recommendations generated from the results are tied to the strategic plan, evaluated and processed with the VP of Academics for budget proposals, and then sent to the Executive Leadership Team.
+Recommendations generated from the results are tied to the strategic plan, evaluated and processed with the Provost for budget proposals, and then sent to the Executive Leadership Team.
 A Library Review is periodically conducted every 2-3 years.
-The most recent review was conducted in 2021.
+The last review was conducted in 2021 and is scheduled for review in 2023.

-Student Services
+Student Services & Student Success

 The Student Services Division gathers assessment data throughout the Academic Year with the collection of Retention Rates, Job Placement Rates, Student Satisfaction Surveys, Discipleship Program Review, and Environmental Scans.
-Annually, the department conducts a SWOT analysis that takes into account all the assessment data.
+Annually, Student Services and Student Success conduct SWOT analysis that take into account all the assessment data.
 Recommendations generated from the results are tied to the institution's strategic initiatives and goals evaluated and processed with the Provost for budget proposals.